RaupModel#

 Raup’s model.

-Raup’s logarithmic shell coiling model [Raup_1965] [Raup_1966]. inverse_transform is the generative map Phi: (w_r, t_r, d_r, delta_r, gamma_r) -> form. transform (parameter estimation from measurement data) is not implemented yet.
+Raup’s logarithmic shell coiling model [Raup_1965] [Raup_1966]. inverse_transform is the generative map Phi: (w_r, t_r, d_r, delta_r, gamma_r) -> form. transform estimates the parameters from lateral and umbilical measurements (ml_2d) or, from a structured surface (surface).

 Parameters: